roshanis/10kings/chapter1_marthanda_varma_revised.md

 ### Escape

-For six months after Colachel, I remained in Travancore.
+For a year after Colachel, I remained in Travancore.
 The realization came slowly: I was not a guest.
 I was being weighed.

 The king summoned me often enough to keep me close, rarely enough to remind me of distance.
 He asked for my opinion on cavalry deployments, on Dutch tactics, on how Marathas organized their horse.
 He listened, nodded, filed my answers away.
 But I never sat in the inner circle.
 I stood at the edge of the lamp light while Ramayyan, temple advisers, and coastal captains argued over maps I was not invited to touch.